 The Conservatory is a member of the National Dance Education Organization, and the Honor Society for Dance Arts, a non-profit organization which aims to recognize outstanding artistic merit, leadership, and academic achievement in students studying dance in public and private schools in K-12 education, dance studios, cultural/community centers, performing arts organizations, and post-secondary education, as well as to foster an appreciation for dance as a true art form and one worthy of recognition and prestige.

-GCCB is a member of the Marius Petipa Society, the National Honor Society for Dance Arts, the National Dance Education in the Arts, the Greenwich Arts Council, and other organizations devoted to the promotion of classical ballet, dance education and the arts.
+GCCB is a member of the Marius Petipa Society, the National Honor Society for Dance Arts, the National Dance Education in the Arts, the Greenwich Arts Council, the Greenwich Chamber of Commerce, and other organizations devoted to the promotion of classical ballet, dance education and the arts